 Does the SHC do pregnancy tests?

 Yes, the SHC does pregnancy testing and counseling.
-Please call or stop by the SHC to make an appointment.
+Please call (585) 475-2255 or stop by the SHC to make an appointment.

-How much does the pregnancy test cost?
+How does the SHC test for pregnancy?

 - In other words, you must be at least 10 days pregnant for the test to be accurate.
-If you had sex that you believe might have resulted in pregnancy fewer than 10 days ago, it is too early to check.
+If you had unprotected sex fewer than 10 days ago, it is too early to check.

 What if the test is positive and I'm pregnant?

 - The provider will discuss the test results with you, ask about any concerns or plans you may have already considered and discuss possible options.